Eating and weight concerns

 How hypnotherapy can help

-The primitive mind - the fight/flight/depression mind - responds to negative thoughts and wants an instant solution.
+That's when our subconscious demands an instant solution.
 It wants an "opt out" – something to make us feel better now.
 Indeed it is not uncommon to “binge” in response to worrying about weight!

 Self image is greatly influenced by mood, self esteem and comparisons to others and an ideal of how you feel you should be.
 Hypnotherapy increases your ability to form a positive and realistic view of yourself, allows you to develop your inner resources and self confidence and to develop an accepting and calming way of dealing with emotions.